Zak-Hussain/LLM4BeSci/README.md

 ## LLM4BeSci

-This repository contains the code and data for the paper "A tutorial on open-source large language models for behavioral science".
+This repository contains the code and data for the paper ["A tutorial on open-source large language models for behavioral science"](https://psyarxiv.com/PLACEHOLDER) by Zak Hussain, Marcel Binz, Rui Mata, and Dirk U. Wulff.
+The paper is currently under review at
+Behavioral Research Methods.

+The preprint is available on PsyArXiv: https://psyarxiv.com/PLACEHOLDER

 ### Instructions for running the code in Google Colab
 1. If you do not have a Google account, you will need to create one.